CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Throughout this document, we color-code the different _metadata operations_ in order to quickly see what activities a Supply-chain Role may be involved in.
 We're also assuming that metadata is stored in SBOMs, but this need not be the case.
 Some of the information here is based on CISA's "SBOM Sharing Roles and Considerations" recommendations ([CISA-2024](#references)).
-We also distinguish between SBOM Authors that are _Authoritative_ sources for fields and _Non-authoritative_ sources, in addition SBOM Distributors and Consumers.
+We also distinguish between SBOM Authors that are _Authoritative_ sources for attributes and _Non-authoritative_ sources, in addition SBOM Distributors and Consumers.
-The Authoritative/Non-authoritative distinction is important so everyone is clear about where a given metadata field originally comes from.
+The Authoritative/Non-authoritative distinction is important so everyone is clear about where a given metadata attribute originally comes from.
 And finally, we acknowledge that some situations may call for an SBOM Censor.

 * 🟥 SBOM Author (Authoritative) – **Creates**, defines, signs metadata — _**Authoritative** roles make sure the metadata and related artifacts they are the author of, **Exist**_.